Code-Institute-Submissions/Follow-the-moon/README.md

 2. [Stackoverflow](https://stackoverflow.com/questions/37814508/order-columns-through-bootstrap4) to help me reverse the order of my moon phase cards on the mobile layout.

 ### Acknowledgements
-+ My mentor, thank you Narender for your time and guidence.
++ My mentor from Code Institute, thank you Narender for your time and guidance.
 + My husband, thank you Django for taking care of our son more so I can work on my education and thank you for your patience!
-+ Anna Greaves, thank you so much for your explanation [site](https://ajgreaves.github.io/bootstrap-grid-demo/index.html) about the bootstrap grid, it really helped me understand it a lot better.
++ Anna Greaves from Code Institute, thank you so much for your explanation [site](https://ajgreaves.github.io/bootstrap-grid-demo/index.html) about the bootstrap grid, it really helped me understand it a lot better.
++ Igor from Code Institute tutor assistance, thank you for your explanation and help with my validator errors and your ideas about my background image bug.